CYCLOPHOSPHAMIDE injection, solution

 • Hypersensitivity

-Cyclophosphamide is contraindicated in patients who have a history of severe hypersensitivity reactions to it, any of its metabolites, or to other components of the product.
+Cyclophosphamide Injection is contraindicated in patients who have a history of severe hypersensitivity reactions to cyclophosphamide, any of its metabolites, or to other components of the product.
 Anaphylactic reactions including death have been reported with cyclophosphamide.
-Possible cross-sensitivity with other alkylating agents can occur.
+Cross-sensitivity with other alkylating agents can occur.

 • Urinary Outflow Obstruction

-Cyclophosphamide is contraindicated in patients with urinary outflow obstruction [see Warnings and Precautions (5.2)].
+Cyclophosphamide Injection is contraindicated in patients with urinary outflow obstruction [see Warnings and Precautions (5.2)].

 • 5 WARNINGS AND PRECAUTIONS